boredsquirrel/Search-Engines/README.md

 1. We have to rethink the way we use the Web.
 Instead of just "googling" things, we should think "what do I want to find?" and use the Search engine fitting our needs.
 2. Many Search Engines dont support the OpenSearch Protocol, so you can't easily add them to your browser
-3. You can't tweak regular OpenSearch engines how you want (special HTML parameters)
+3. You can't tweak regular OpenSearch engines how you want (special URL parameters)

 Using custom search engines in combination with Shortcuts (Firefox Desktop) saves you a lot of time and spares you the Honeypot that Google is, connecting you to everything you need.